The 34 Best Ways to Keep Your Fitness Members Motivated

 Whether you call them students, members, or clients, here are 34 ideas to keep them engaged and improve retention

 A recent study by the Customer Engagement Academy found that if gym members have more than one reason to go to a business to work out, they are more likely to experience high satisfaction and willingness to recommend the business—especially if they are participating in group exercise.
 Increasingly frequent visits can also raise satisfaction and promotion scores.
 Conversely, the longer someone is a member somewhere, the less likely he or she has a high level of satisfaction and will promote the business.
 That’s where you come in.
-As a business owner, you need to give clients many reasons to come to your business to ensure they don’t fatigue on their fitness routine.
+As a business owner, you need to give clients many reasons to come to your business to ensure they don’t fatigue on their fitness routine, can achieve their fitness goals, and lead healthy lives.

-We’ve compiled some of our favorite ways to do just that: keep clients at your fitness studio engaged, get them through the door often and keep their routines from feeling stale.
+We’ve compiled some of our favourite ways to do just that: keep clients at your fitness studio engaged and motivated, get them through the door often, and keep their routines from feeling stale.
 The key is to keep your members active and make them feel like they’re just as much a part of your fitness business as you are.

 1. Highlight hard work by choosing a member of the month or week